-Bright Horizons At The Highlands serves 73 students in grades Kindergarten-3.
+Bright Horizons At The Highlands in Issaquah, WA serves 73 students from kindergarten through 3rd grade in a nonsectarian suburban setting.

 Top Rankings